How This Faith Group Took on a Fight for Climate Justice and Stopped Energy Bills From Skyrocketing

 Earthjustice is fighting so that everyone can benefit from demand-response programs.

-In Kansas, we’re working to create a level playing ground for clean energy — including through an energy justice case that went all the way up to the Kansas Supreme Court.
+In Kansas, we’re working to create a level playing field for clean energy — including through an access to clean energy case that went all the way up to the Kansas Supreme Court.
 (We won.)
+Read more & get involved.

-Earthjustice and our partners have been working in Kansas for over a decade to stop the buildout of coal and methane gas energy production and to create a level playing ground for clean energy alternatives.
+Earthjustice and our partners have been working in Kansas for over a decade to create a level playing field for clean energy alternatives.
 We’ve advocated for a clean energy future before the public utility commission (known as the Kansas Corporation Commission), state court, and federal court.

 Earthjustice also fought from 2007 to 2018 to successfully stop plans to build a new coal plant in Holcomb.
 The effort involved air permit challenges in the Kansas Supreme Court and a National Environmental Policy Act challenge to the plant’s financing in federal courts.